 Members in the group now own 6 printers and 2 CNC routers between themselves.
 The shed has purchased a printer for training and to create interest.
 We do some training on Fusion 360 also.

 I thought it would be interesting to see how many other sheds and members are playing around with this technology and what they are doing with it.

-What are other Men Shed Printing and CNC Routers doing with their machines?
+What are other Men’s Sheds printing with their machines?

 Please leave a comment on this blog so we can start talking and collaborating on projects.
 I would like to see the community share some of their experiences and learning and also photos of what they have been making.